joakim/kay/README.md

 ## Examples

 <sup>Note: This is mainly an exploration of possibilities.
-Consider it [Readme Driven](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html) Programming Language Design.</sup>
+Consider it [Readme Driven](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html) Programming Language Design.
+Some of it may be outdated.</sup>

 ### Blade Runner